 3 Recommendations for an All-In-One Sales and Marketing Platform

-As an inbound consultant, I see more and more good examples of how marketing and sales have moved closer together.
-The leads that marketing creates are delivered to sales who can now spend more time on hot leads rather than cold calls.
+As an inbound consultant, I see more and more good examples of how marketing and sales have moved closer together – at least digitally.
+Leads created in marketing are now automatically delivered to the sales team, who can now spend more time on hot leads rather than cold calls.

 That’s an awesome development to witness!

-This progress has mainly happened thanks to the many tools that marketing departments now have access to.
-Tools that measure their efforts and make them more aware of where the results come from.
+This progress has mainly come about thanks to the many tools that marketing departments now have access to.
+Tools that measure their efforts and make them more aware of where results are coming from.
 But most importantly, the same tools allow them to process leads and score them based on behaviour.
 This means that the high-scoring leads they pass on to sales are, in many cases, hot and ready to convert.
 Win-win for all!

 Things to consider before choosing a sales and marketing platform

-Which platforms can best support the joint sales and marketing work?
-In this article, I’m presenting three platforms with varying levels – both in terms of economy, but also in complexity:
+Which platforms can best support collaboration between sales and marketing?
+In this article, I’m presenting three platforms with varying price points, but also varying levels of complexity:

 - HubSpot (full CRM, sales and marketing solution)